What Is An Inverter Generator

 An inverter generator electronically throttles the engine up and down to meet demand instead of running full tilt all the time.
 The resulting improvement in efficiency means that you won’t have to fill up the gas tank as often.
 Inverter generators also produce lower emissions and are generally very quiet.

 The inverter generator comes in three sizes: large, medium, and small.
 Large generators usually weigh about 250 pounds or more including the wheels.
 This size inverter generator is big enough to power your house.
-They usually generator more than 5000 watts of power or more at 220V.
+They usually generate more than 5000 watts of power or more at 220V.
 This category of inverter generator can be connected directly to your electrical panel with a safety device called a transfer switch.
 Learn about What Is The Difference Between A Generator And An Inverter

 Some midsized generators come with wheels and usually weigh about 80 pounds.
 They produce between 2,500 to 4,500 watts but don’t allow the approved option of connecting to your electrical panel beside a transfer switch.
 Alternatively, you plug appliances or electronics directly into the generator, which might be dangerous if you don’t follow specific guidelines.